-Before we delve into Google Shopping Ads and the setup process, make sure that your images are very high quality – but ensure that they are also optimised for site speed so that you don’t damage the general user experience of your site.
+Before we delve into google product listing ads and the setup process, make sure that your images are very high quality – but ensure that they are also optimized for site speed so that you don't damage your site's general user experience.

 You can use WordPress plugins such as Smushit to compress images or use a CDN such as Cloudinary.

 Sign Up to Google Ads & Google Merchant

 Assuming that you have already created your online store, the next step is to sign up and create the necessary Google accounts.

 Navigate to Google Ads and then click on the "start now" button.
 If you haven't got a Google account, you can create one here.
 Follow the steps to enter your information until the process is complete.
 Be sure to double-check that Google doesn't put any ads live for you yet, though!